godot-rust/book/src/toolchain/export-web.md

         ```

 5. Optionally, if you'd like to disable certain functionality in your extension for `nothreads` builds
-(e.g. disable a certain multi-threaded function call), you can use `#[cfg(nothreads)]` and its variants to conditionally compile certain code
+(e.g. disable a certain multi-threaded function call), you can use `#[cfg(feature = "nothreads")]` and its variants to conditionally compile certain
-under single-threaded builds, thanks to the `nothreads` feature created in step 2.
+code under single-threaded builds, thanks to the `nothreads` feature created in step 2.
 For example:

     ```rs
     fn maybe_threaded_function() {